amolsp777/amolsp777/README.md

 ### :man_technologist: About Me :

 - 👋 Hi, I’m Amol
-- 👀 I’m interested in Powershell Admin scripting
+- 👀 I’m passionate about Powershell Admin scripting
 - 🌱 I’m currently learning all new challenges
 - 📫 How to reach me - pscriptsasp@gmail.com or amolsp777@live.com